“I need my people to be honest with me ─ tell me what I need to hear ─ and push themselves to get the results without me having to push them.”

 Even the best performers are sometimes afraid to push it — and if they don’t, they can’t do their best work and results suffer.

-Let’s call him Mark, the VP of Supply Chain at a client company.
-He was a very successful executive with a strong pedigree — top of his class at West Point, MBA from a top school, and previously a strategy consultant.
+The VP of Supply Chain and a client was a very successful executive with a strong pedigree — top of his class at West Point, MBA from a top school, and previously a strategy consultant.

 He was charged to lead a major cost-cutting initiative with a $50 million target.